 Lighting Lump Charcoal

-It is not advisable to use lighter fluid or other firestarters while lighting lump charcoal.
+Using lighter fluid or other firestarters while lighting lump charcoal is not advisable.
 Doing this can introduce chemicals and impurities in the mix and leave an unpleasant taste in the food.

 Here are a few reliable methods you can use to light your lump charcoal for the grill.